fbpx

 The most commonly used one out of the lot is the front angle.

 When you’re browsing through products online, the front angle is probably the first image you see.
 This angle mimics how we might first encounter a product if we were to encounter them physically in-store rather than online, which brings about a feeling of familiarity and confidence.
 On top of this, the front angle will generally show off most of the product’s key features, especially if you’re taking packshot photography.
 Since the consumer will likely be browsing through a collection of the same product to find one that suits their need, having all the information they might be looking for without them having to open your product page will increase buyer interest.
+For instance, Henry Med’s blog page provides a good example of their oral semaglutide product photographed from the front angle, allowing potential customers to clearly see even the text on it.

 A bonus of the front angle is that they’re quite easy to take.
 With the use of a good white background and a tripod, you can easily take a winning shot that shows off your product well.
 Or, if you’re interested in creating an interesting shot, the front angle can be easily decorated with different details.